GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 **Date:** May 7, 2026 · **License:** CC0
 **For:** NPT delegates · Nuclear policy makers · Arms control researchers

 Makes the empirical case for mandatory AI guardrails in nuclear command-and-control systems.
 Proposes three concrete policy interventions requiring no new treaty amendment.
-Directly addresses the risk that degraded or misaligned AI in decision loops could trigger escalation.

 ---